 Half an avocado per person

-Cut the celery, garlic, onions, carrot, pepper, spring onions and one corn on the cob (for extra sweetness) into big chunks.
-Add to a pressure cooker pan with the chicken, salt and enough water to cover the chicken.
-Boil for about 20 minutes.
-You can chuck in any other rogue veg you need to use up.
+Cut the celery, garlic, onions, carrots, peppers and spring onions into big chunks.
+Add one corn on the cob (for extra corn flavour) and put all in a pressure cooker with the whole chicken and enough water to cover it.
+Add salt and for more flavour you can chuck in any other rogue vegetables you need to use up.

-Cut the top leafy part from the coriander bunch and save fort he aji.
-Secure the rest of the bunch with string ready to add to the pan.
-Add this with the half corns.
+Cut the top leafy part from the coriander bunch and save for the ají.
+Tie the rest of the bunch with string ready to add to the pan with the broth.
+While the chicken is cooking you can prepare the ají (see separate ají recipe).

-Add the anya potatoes, coriander bunch, half corns and the guascas to the main pot and cook for a further 20 minutes.
+Add the rest of the potatoes, half corn cobs and guascas to the big pot and cook for a further 20 minutes.

 Finely chop and combine in a bowl: